CPStagg/ColorSchemes/README.md

 You will have to create this directory if it doesn't yet exist.

+Make the file executable with chmod or using Get Info in Finder (Sharing and Permissions).

 Restart Xcode if it is running.
 Then select the color scheme file inside Xcode by choosing Xcode->Preferences->Fonts and Colors.